jmg04006/Autobots/README.md

 | RC Car Frame | Used as a Base for the Overall Robot | 1 |
 | Stand-off Screws | Used to Attach Parts to the Bot | 21 |
 | Screws | Various Sized Screws Used to Attach Parts | 18 |

+## Issues That We Ran Into & Solutions
+When we began work on this project, the first aspect that we wanted to change was the design of the base.
+Previously, all of the electrical components were housed inside of a plastic box, and we had difficulty accessing the parts to make adjustments.
+Therefore, throughout the semester, we used FreeCAD to create and adjust a palstic base where all of the components are easily accessible.
+It also served as a great introduction to CAD software as a whole, which is a skill that I will continue to build over the coming semester.

+We decided to interact with the steering servo directly instead of using a PWD board.
+When we made that change, we realized it would be better to use the gpiozero library to steer the robot and control the motor.
+The previous team used the adafruit library to handle those tanks.
+When we made the change, we had to update all the python scripts that involved steering and the motor, so they would work with the new library.
+We kept all the previous team's python scripts in our github in case a future team decides to switch back to the adafruit library.
+There were component tests to see if the motor, servo, camera, and joystick work properly.
+We created our own python scripts to ensure that the joystick would work with the motor, servo, and camera.
+We then created an Autobots version to teleop_js, so we could drive the robot manually.
+Finally, we made new Autobot versions of the collect_data and autopilot python scripts.
+We rewrote all the code to work with the gpiozero library using useful pieces of code from the previous team's python scripts.

+One final major issue that we encountered towards the end of the semester involved our I2 motors burning out.
+It would function properly until we executed our data collection program, during which the motor would overheat and start to smoke.
+This issue occurred twice, and after researching the type of motor, we found out that this was a recurring issue with the part.
+Therefore, we replaced the motor with a new model (Injora 550) and it now seems to work effectively.